Published By Credit Suite at November 30th, 2015

 This means you will not need to leverage any aspect of your business as collateral.
 The lender will base the lending decision on the quality of your personal or business credit profile.

-Either your personal or business credit profiles can be used to get you approved.
+You can use either your personal or business credit profiles to get an approval.

 With even a 650 personal credit score or higher you can qualify for these kinds of unsecured funding options.